-As a single parent, making a success of a holiday with the kids can be hard work, but it is extremely rewarding when it all goes to plan.
+As a single parent, making a success of a holiday abroad with the kids can be hard work, but it is extremely rewarding when it all goes to plan.
 All the onus of finding things to do on your single parent holiday abroad, controlling spending and dealing with tantrums is on you.
 There is precious little time for relaxation, but there are plenty of ways to plan ahead, manage all this and make your family holiday the best one ever for you and your kids.

 It is a great idea to give children a responsibility on holiday or a little job to keep them occupied.
 This lessens the burden on you, but focusses the mind, keeps them out of mischief and includes them in the planning.
 Obviously, this is dependent on the age of your children, but could be packing the beach or pool bag each day, choosing an activity to do or helping with breakfast.
-Little things that help you out are worth planning in advance, and here are the top five suggestions for making the holiday work for you as a solo traveller, and for making sure the kids and you all have as good a time as possible.
+Little things that help you out are worth planning in advance.
+Here are “our” 5 ways to keep the kids occupied on your single parent holiday abroad:

 - Research: Make sure there are plenty of activities and entertainment, the beach or pool isn’t too far away and things like restaurants and shops for essentials aren’t too hard to find.
 You will often have your hands full, so make it easy on yourself and have plenty of accessible things to do and facilities close by.
 Your tour operator will have this information for you.

 - Technology: Taking a tablet, laptop or portable DVD player with discs and downloads can occupy kids when you need a break or have your hands full, or when they are bored.
 And they can then help to occupy you when they have all gone to bed!